AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2022-06-15-SDR-Microplate-Respirometry-Protocol.md

 - PC computer
 - Kimwipes

+If you are conducting respiration measurements in bench top incubators, follow these steps:

 1. Drill a 1” hole in the right side of the incubator and put the incubator trays at the bottom.
 2. Zip-tie an AI light inside the incubator at the top.
 The AI light power cord should run out of the hole in the side of the incubator
 3. Place hobo logger on the floor of the incubator for temperature measurements